Search for information about a product,

 Patient demographics and baseline characteristics were well balanced between treatment arms1

-Sparsentan demonstrated superior rapid and sustained reductions in UPCR regardless of baseline UPCR and level versus maximum labeled dose irbesartan1
+Sparsentan demonstrated superior rapid and sustained reductions in UPCR regardless of baseline UPCR levels versus maximum labeled dose irbesartan1

 Similarly, complete remission (CR) of proteinuria was achieved earlier and more frequently in patients treated with sparsentan versus maximum labeled dose irbesartan regardless of baseline UPCR level1